-KM curves for overall survival (OS) and progression-free survival (PFS) for both chemotherapy and chemoimmunotherapy groups are obtained from the published work of Hallek et al. (2010) based on a randomized phase 3 trial of patients with chronic lymphocytic leukaemia.
-PFS is defined as the time between randomization and the date of the first documented disease progression, relapse, or death by any cause, and OS is defined as the time between randomization and the date of the first me between randomization and the date of death from any cause; refer Roche (2008).
+KM curves for overall survival (OS) and progression-free survival (PFS) for both chemotherapy and chemoimmunotherapy groups are obtained from the published work of

+Hallek et al. (2010) based on a randomized phase 3 trial of patients with chronic lymphocytic leukaemia.
+PFS is defined as the time between randomization and the date of the first documented disease progression, relapse, or death by any cause, and OS is defined as the time between randomization and the date of death from any cause; refer Roche (2008).
 Summary of the actual (published) data is shown in Table 1.